 2. War of Espionage and Disinformation

-Communism holds the nation to be an oppressive construction of class society, and aims to abolish nationality.
+Communism holds the nation to be an oppressive construction of class society, so it aims to do away with the concepts of patriotism and national loyalty.
 In The Communist Manifesto, Marx and Engels proclaim that “working men have no country.”
-The Manifesto ends on the note “Workers of all countries, unite!”
+The manifesto ends on the note, “Workers of all countries, unite!”

-Under Lenin’s leadership, the Bolsheviks founded the first socialist country in Russia and immediately established the Communist International (Comintern) to instigate and spread socialist revolution around the globe.
+Under Lenin’s leadership, the Bolsheviks founded the world’s first socialist regime and immediately established the Comintern to instigate socialist revolution around the globe.
 The goal of the Soviet Union and the Comintern was to overthrow the legitimate regimes of every nation on earth and establish a socialist world dictatorship of the proletariat.
-In 1921, the Comintern’s Far East branch set up the CCP, which would take over China in 1949.

-Apart from the CCP, communist parties around the world sought guidance from the Comintern and accepted its funds and training.
-With the resources of a vast empire at its disposal, the Communist Party of the Soviet Union (CPSU) recruited activists around the world and trained them to carry out subversive operations in their own countries.
+Communist parties around the world sought guidance from the Comintern and accepted its funds and training.
+With the resources of a vast empire at its disposal, the Bolsheviks recruited activists worldwide and trained them to carry out subversive operations in their own countries.

-Founded in 1919, the Communist Party USA (CPUSA) was one such organization that followed the Comintern and the CPSU.
+Founded in 1919, the Communist Party USA (CPUSA) was one such organization that followed the Comintern and the Bolsheviks.
 Though the CPUSA itself never became a major political force, its influence on the United States was nevertheless significant.
-The CPUSA colluded with activists and activist organizations to infiltrate workers and students movements, the church, and the government.
+The CPUSA colluded with activists and activist organizations to infiltrate workers’ and student movements, the church, and the government.

-It is now known that Soviet operatives were active within the American government during World War II.
-Despite this and the anti-communist efforts of Senator Joseph McCarthy, the facts were hidden or obscured from the public by leftist politicians, academics, and the left-wing media.
+It is now known that Soviet operatives were active within the US government during World War II.
+Despite the anti-communist efforts of Sen. Joseph McCarthy, the facts were hidden or obscured from the public by leftist politicians, academics, and the left-wing media.

-The communications intercepted and decrypted by the Venona Project are just the tip of the iceberg; the full extent of Soviet infiltration in the U.S. government remains unknown.
-As high-ranking American officials, some of the Soviet operatives had opportunity to influence important political decisions.
+The communications intercepted and decrypted by the Venona project were just the tip of the iceberg; the full extent of Soviet infiltration into the US government remains unknown.
+As high-ranking American officials, some of the Soviet operatives had opportunities to influence important political decisions.

-Alger Hiss, the Soviet spy in the State Department, played a key role as President Roosevelt’s adviser during the Yalta Conference at the end of World War II.
+Hiss, who served as the director of the State Department’s Office of Special Political Affairs, played a key role as President Franklin D. Roosevelt’s adviser during the Yalta Conference at the end of World War II.
 He helped determine postwar territorial arrangements, draft the United Nations Charter, decide prisoner exchanges, and the like.

-Yuri Bezmenov, a KGB agent who defected to the West, discussed Soviet methods of subversion in his writings and interviews.
-According to Bezmenov, the James Bond-style spies of popular culture who blow up bridges or sneak around stealing secret documents couldn’t be further from the reality of espionage.
+Yuri Bezmenov, a KGB agent who defected to the West in 1970, discussed Soviet methods of subversion in his writings and interviews.
+According to Bezmenov, the James Bond-style spies of popular culture who blow up bridges or sneak around stealing secret documents couldn’t be further from reality.
 Only 10 to 15 percent of the KGB’s personnel and resources were allocated to traditional spy operations, with the rest going to ideological subversion.

-Bezmenov, alias Thomas Schumann, listed three fields of subversion, including thought, power, and social life.
-Thought covers religion, education, the media, and culture.
-Power includes government administration, the legal system, law enforcement, the armed forces, and diplomacy.
-Social life encompasses families and communities, health, and relations between people of different races and social class.
+Bezmenov listed three fields of subversion, or demoralization, under the first stage: ideas, structures, and life.
+Ideas cover religion, education, the media, and culture.
+Structures include government administration, the legal system, law enforcement, the armed forces, and diplomacy.
+Life encompasses families and communities, health, and relations between people of different races and social classes.

 As an example, Bezmenov explained how the concept of equality was manipulated to create unrest.
 Agents would promote the cause of egalitarianism, making people feel discontent with their political and economic circumstances.
 Activism and civil unrest would be accompanied by economic deadlock, further exacerbating labor and capital relations in a worsening cycle of destabilization.
 This would culminate in revolution or invasion by communist forces.

-Ion Mihai Pacepa, the highest-ranking intelligence official in communist Romania, defected to the United States in 1978.
-He further exposed how the former Soviet Union and communist regimes of Eastern Europe adopted strategies of psychological warfare and disinformation against Western countries.
+Another defector, Ion Mihai Pacepa, the highest-ranking intelligence officer to defect from the Soviet bloc, escaped to the United States in 1978.
+He further exposed how communist regimes adopted strategies of psychological warfare and disinformation against Western countries to bring about the first stage.
 According to Pacepa, the purpose of disinformation was to alter people’s frame of reference.
 With their ideological values manipulated, people would be unable to understand or accept the truth even when presented with direct evidence.

-Bezmenov said the first stage of ideological subversion usually took 15 to 20 years — that is, the time needed for the education of a new generation — the second stage two to five years, and the third stage only three to six months.
-In a speech he gave in 1984, Bezmenov said the first stage had been accomplished to a greater extent than the Soviet authorities had originally expected.
+Bezmenov said the first stage of ideological subversion usually took fifteen to twenty years — that is, the time needed for the education of a new generation — while the second stage took two to five years and the third stage, only two to six months.
+In an interview he gave in 1984, Bezmenov said the first stage had been accomplished to a greater extent than even Soviet authorities had expected.

-The accounts of many Soviet spies and intelligence officials and declassified documents from the Cold War suggest that infiltration tactics were the driving force behind the counterculture movement of the 1960s.
+The accounts of many Soviet spies and intelligence officials and declassified documents from the Cold War suggest that infiltration and subversion tactics were the driving forces behind the counterculture movement of the 1960s.